China locks down city of 11 million people close to Beijing in bid to contain coronavirus flare-up

 Stringent measures

-In Shejiazhuang, authorities declared last week that the city was entering a "wartime mode" to fight the spread of the virus.
+In Shijiazhuang, authorities declared last week that the city was entering a "wartime mode" to fight the spread of the virus.
 A city-wide coronavirus testing drive was soon rolled out for all of its 11 million residents.

 More than 3,000 health care workers have been deployed from other parts of the province to carry out the mass testing drive.
 As of noon on Thursday, more than 6 million samples have been collected, and over 2 million samples have been tested, deputy mayor Meng Xianghong said at the press conference Thursday.
 The mass testing identified 11 positive results for coronavirus, according to Meng.